CRO 101 and 10 Pro Tips for Excellent Conversions

 CRO is a method of improving a website’s capability to move users through the owner’s desired funnel and end up tapping or clicking on the wanted CTA or call-to-action.

-The process is essentially increasing how much of your website visitors will take your chosen desired action.
+Conversion rate optimization is essentially increasing how much of your website visitors will take your chosen desired action.
 An action can be subscribing to a service, sending their email address, clicking on an ad, purchasing a product, or any other end.

 For example, if you want to get users who are leaving the site to remain interested in your brand, you can use exit popups as an optimization.
 When the user moves the mouse towards the X button of the tab, a popup will appear and offer them a promo code requiring their email address.